mother-of-all-self-hosting/ansible-role-nextcloud/docs/configuring-nextcloud.md

 It is also possible to set up preview generation by following the steps below.

+The Preview Generator has two stages, [according to its README](https://github.com/nextcloud/previewgenerator).

+- a generate-all phase — this has to be executed only a single time
+- a pre-generate phase — this should be run in a cronjob.
+That runs quite fast if the generate-all phase finished.

+As we do not want to run the generate-all phase multiple times, its execution timing is decided based on existence of the file created on the host side.

 #### Enable preview on `vars.yml`

 First, add the following configuration to `vars.yml` and run the playbook.